stepovoy/camagru/README.md

    •    The user should be able to delete his edited images, but only his, not other users’ creations.

 GALLERY(Homepage)

 Display all images ordered by date of creation.
 For logged in users an ability to like and comment them.
 On receiving a comment on user’s image, send notification on email.
-<<“The list of images must be presented in successive pages (i.e. X images by page).“???>>
+The list of images must be presented in successive pages (i.e. X images by page).

 BONUS(any bonus you wish)

 Mind that image processing should be done on server side(probable meaning PHP?)
 Examples:
    •    “AJAXify” exchanges with the server.

    •    Propose a live preview of the edited result, directly on the webcam preview.
 We  should note that this is much easier than it looks.

    •    Do an infinite pagination of the gallery part of the site.

    •    Offer the possibility to a user to share his images on social networks.

    •    Render an animated GIF.

 Required structure: